 Luckily, these kinds of ingredients are very easily purchased over the counter.
 You can usually find them in all kinds of OTC acne treatments, including body washes and cleansers.
 Our Salicylic Acid Foaming Wash is a great one that contains a bunch of powerful ingredients to combat acne and work to unclog pores.
 Plus, it can be used on all parts of the body.

-Go for a prescription body acne treatment
+Go for a customised body acne treatment

-If you’ve got moderate or deeper, more severe forms of acne on your back, a prescription body acne treatment may be the way to go.
+If you’ve got moderate or deeper, more severe forms of acne on your back, a customised body acne treatment may be the way to go.
 It can be topical or oral, but regardless of the type of treatment you choose, each is very effective at beating back acne.

 Alternatively, for mild to moderate back acne, Software’s custom acne treatment is a stellar option.
-Our solutions are developed by health practitioners and draw on several different medical-grade ingredients designed to fight acne, plus each treatment is tailored to meet your skin’s unique needs.
+Our solutions are developed by health practitioners and draw on several different ingredients designed to fight acne, plus each treatment is tailored to meet your skin’s unique needs.

 Can you prevent back acne from coming back?